-Digital Transformation: Four ways to prepare for post COVID-19 pandemic
+Digital Transformation: Four ways to prepare for a post-COVID-19 pandemic

 During this period of uncertainty due to the COVID-19 pandemic, companies may find themselves at a crossroads.
 Many industry experts had predicted that 2020 will be a year of major digital transformation initiatives across industries.
 The question is do companies move forward with digital transformation initiatives or put them on hold?